Skip to content

 2.2 Installation

-After downloading, enter the downloaded directory and execute the following command to install:
+After the download is complete, enter the downloaded directory and execute the following command to proceed with the installation:

 Bash